-Sojos may not be as large as brands like The Honest Kitchen but they are still known in the dehydrated dog food industry.
+Sojos may not be as large as brands like The Honest Kitchen, but they are still well-known in the dehydrated dog food industry.

 What makes Sojos stand out in comparison to other brands is its use of raw meat ingredients.
-While many dog owners are afraid of the concept of raw food, it is growing in popularity, and there are strict procedures around production and storage to put some at ease.
+While many dog owners are afraid of the concept of raw dog food, it is growing in popularity, and there are strict procedures around production and storage to put some at ease.

-Regardless, this unusual combination provides a moderate proportion of carbohydrates, plant-based protein, and fiber.
+Regardless, this unusual combination provides the recipe with a moderate proportion of carbohydrates, plant-based protein, and dietary fiber.

-To learn more about Sojos, take a read of our Sojos Brand Review Page for information on their background, ingredients, recalls, and more.
+To learn more about the Sojos brand, take a read of our Sojos Brand Review Page for information on their background, ingredients, recalls, and more.

-Only Natural Pet is a less well known brand of pet food but lack of popularity doesn’t change the fact that their recipes are impressive.
+Only Natural Pet is a far less well-known brand of pet food, but their lack of popularity doesn’t change the fact that their recipes are impressive and worth consideration.

 The brand has three dehydrated dog food recipes which utilize Turkey, Beef, or Chicken.
 We’ve chosen to highlight the Chicken recipe thanks to its impressive protein proportion.

 The recipe contains a whopping 32% protein which is far above most dog food brands, especially dehydrated recipes.
-This proportion of protein would be suitable for dogs of all activity levels, including those that are very active.
+This proportion of protein would be suitable for the majority of dogs, including those that are active.

 However, similar to The Honest Kitchen’s fish recipe, the fat proportion is quite low at 8%, which means that this recipe may be a good fit for dogs who are susceptible to weight gain.

-I And Love And You is a well-known pet food brand for both dog and cat food, however, they are best-known for their wet/canned recipes which feature unique and amusing names.
+I And Love And You is a well-known pet food brand for both dog and cat food; however, they are best-known for their wet/canned recipes, which often feature unique and amusing names.

 While the recipe may be named as if it contains a large portion of Turkey, the primary ingredient is actually Chicken.
 Regardless, Chicken is an excellent addition to any pet food recipe and can provide high-quality animal-based protein and fat.

-This Chicken is joined by then joined by a smaller portion of Turkey which, when combined, provide a reasonable proportion of protein and fat.
+This Chicken is joined by then joined by a smaller portion of Turkey which, when combined, provides a reasonable overall proportion of protein and fat.

-Be to sure to read our I And Love And You Brand Review, for an in-depth look at the brand, including information on its nutritional profile, animal testing, and more.
+Be sure to read our I And Love And You Brand Review for an in-depth look at the brand, including information on its nutritional profile, animal testing, and more.